Sports Law Certificate Requirements

-Only students graduating from Marquette University Law School who fulfill all of the following requirements may earn the National Sports Law Institute's Sports Law Certificate.
+Only students graduating from Marquette University Law School who fulfill all of the following requirements (including attending all required meetings), may earn the National Sports Law Institute's Sports Law Certificate.
 The Certificate is presented to each student after his or her law school graduation.

 1. Both introductory sports law survey courses (3 credits): Amateur Sports Law and Professional Sports Law

-2. One sports law workshop (2 credits): Legal and Business Issues in Baseball, Legal and Business Issues In Collegiate Athletics, Legal Issues in Youth, High School, and Recreational Sports, Representing Professional Athletes and Coaches, Sports Industry Governance, Sports Sponsorship and Marketing Legal and Business Issues, or Sports Venues: From Election Day To Game Day.
+2. One sports law workshop (2 credits): Legal and Business Issues In Collegiate Athletics, Legal Issues in Youth, High School, and Recreational Sports, Representing Professional Athletes and Coaches, Sports Industry Governance, Sports Sponsorship - Legal and Business Issues, or Sports Venues.

-3. The Selected Topics in Sports Law Seminar, or a research paper on a sports law topic in another Law School seminar (2 credits).
+3. A Sports Law Seminar, or a research paper on a sports law topic in another Law School seminar (2 credits).

-4. Topics in Advanced Legal Research - Sports Law (2 credits).
+4. Topics in Advanced Legal Research - Sports Law (2 credits) (learning outcome).

 5. Alternative Dispute Resolution or related ADR course.

-6. One or more of the following substantive law courses that significantly impact the sports industry: Antitrust Law; Business Associations; Constitutional Law 2: Speech and Equality; Disability Law; Education Law; Federal Income Taxation of Individuals; Intellectual Property Law; or Labor Law.
+6. One or more of the following substantive law courses that significantly impact the sports industry: Antitrust Law; Business Associations; Disability Law; Education Law; Federal Income Taxation of Individuals; Intellectual Property Law; or Labor Law.

-7. Marquette Sports Law Review staff position for a full academic year.
+7. Marquette Sports Law Review staff position for a full academic year (learning outcome).

 8. A sports law practice/research internship of at least one semester in length (learning outcome).